asyncapi/website/pages/blog/the-reference-rabbit-hole.md

 So back to my own experience, why was I so sure that the tooling allowed for me to use Reference Objects for servers?

-Well, as it turns out, it is because that the underlying parser, bundles references before it validates the AsyncAPI document.
+Well, as it turns out, it is because the underlying parser bundles references before it validates the AsyncAPI document.
 This means that if I defined my AsyncAPI document such as:

 ```yaml
 asyncapi: '2.2.0'